 The devices have the ability to operate in several different modes.
 This range of operating modes, known as Normal Mode, Slow Mode, Idle Mode and Sleep Mode, allow the devices to run using a wide range of different slow and fast clock sources.
 The devices also possess the ability to dynamically switch between different clocks and operating modes.
-With this choice of operating functions, and a HALT instruction, users are provided with a high degree of flexibility to ensure they obtain optimal performance from the device, in terms of operating speed and power requirements.
+With this choice of operating functions users are provided with the flexibility to ensure they obtain optimal performance from the device according to their application specific requirements.

-Operating Mode Clock Sources
+Clock Sources

 In discussing the system clocks for the devices, they can be seen as having a dual clock mode.
-These dual clocks are what are known as a High Oscillator and the other as a Low Oscillator.
-The High and Low Oscillator are the system clock sources and can be selected dynamically using the HLCLK bit in the CLKMOD register.
+These dual clocks are what are known as a High Oscillator and the other as a divided frequency from high oscillator.
+The High Oscillator and Low frequency are the system clock sources and can be selected dynamically using the HLCLK bit in the CLKMOD register.

-The High Oscillator has the internal name f_M whose source is selected using a configuration option from a choice of either an external crystal/resonator, external RC oscillator, internal RC oscillator or external clock source.
+The High Oscillator has the internal name fM whose source is selected using a configuration option from a choice of either an external crystal/resonator, external RC oscillator or external clock source.

-The Low Oscillator clock source, has the internal name f{SL} , whose source is also selected by configuration option from a choice of either an external 32768Hz oscillator or the internal 32K_INT oscillator.
-This internal f{SL} , f{M} clock, is further modified by the SLOWC0~SLOWC2 bits in the CLKMOD register to provide the low frequency clock source f{SLOW} .
+The Low frequency clock source, is further modified by the SLOWC0~SLOWC2 bits in the CLKMOD register to provide the low frequency clock source fSLOW.